PISAresearch/metamask-comp/README.md

 Additional two points:

-* **Generic replay protection support**:  I is easy to encode it into a *bytes replayProtection*  and then decode the relevant values in the replay protection contract.
-As such, the replay protection function is agnostic to the mechanism.
+* **Generic replay protection support**:  We can easily encode nonce1, nonce2 a *bytes replayProtection*  and then decode the relevant values in the replay protection contract.
+As such, the replay protection function is agnostic to the mechanism and can extended to other mechanisms.
 For sake of clarity, we haven't done it here.
 * **EIP712 standard support**: We will need to remove the signature check from the replay protection and instead verify the signature of the signTypeV4.
+As well, we could include the arguments in this function and check everything for a single signature.

 ## Replay protection proposals